Finite quotients of 3-manifold groups

 Note if $\kappa$ is a finite field, then $T$ is the composition of multiplication by $\lambda\in \kappa$ and the trace map.
 Then the isomorphism $\lambda^{1/2}:V\ra V$ gives an isomorphism between the two Heisenberg groups and thus an isomorphism between their automorphism groups.
 In particular, in the finite field case, we may as well assume $T$ is the trace.

-\begin{lemma} Let $n$ be a natural number and let $V$ be an even-dimensional representation of a discrete group $G$ over a field $\kappa$ which has an invariant nondegenerate symmetric $\kappa$-bilinear form if $n$ is even or is symplectic if $n$ is odd.
+\begin{lemma} Let $n$ be a natural number and let $V$ be an even-dimensional representation of a discrete group $G$ over a field $\kappa$ which has an invariant nondegenerate $\kappa$-bilinear form that is symmetric if $n$ is even and is symplectic if $n$ is odd.
 If $\kappa$ has characteristic $2$, we also assume that $n=1$, and $\kappa$ is perfect, and the homomorphism $G \to \Sp_\kappa(V)$ lifts to the affine symplectic group $\ASp_\kappa(V)$.

 Then the map that sends a $2n+1$-dimensional closed oriented smooth manifold $M$ with a map to $BG$ to $\sum_{i=0}^n \dim_\kappa H^i ( M, V) \mod 2$ depends only on the class of $M$ in the oriented bordism group of $BG$, and defines a homorphism from this oriented bordism group of $BG$ to $\mathbb Z/2$.